V4mpw0L/PyTools/README.md

 - **System Information**:
   - Displays an overview of system information with NEOFETCH.

+- **Scan for Malware**:
+  - Utilize the integrated antivirus tool (replace 'clamscan' with your actual command) to perform a deep scan for malware and viruses on your system.

+- **Check Password Strength**:
+  - Evaluate the strength of your passwords by entering them.
+The system categorizes the strength into Super Weak, Weak, Medium, Strong, or Super Strong, and provides an estimate of the time it would take to crack the password.

+-  **Perform Traceroute**:
+  -  Conduct a traceroute to a specified destination to visualize the route that packets take to reach the destination.

 - **YouTube Video or MP3 Download**:
   - Enables downloading of videos or MP3s from YouTube, including playlists by pasting the Playlist Link.